 The Orendorf site is a world-renowned Mississippian village and mound group located on a bluff top overlooking the Central Illinois River Valley.
 Orendorf has been the subject of WIU excavations since the 1970s, and has been found to comprise at least four distinct settlement sites, resulting from the relocation of the village several times over a period of 150+ years.
 In 2019, we began investigation of Settlement Area B, which was previously unexcavated.
-In the 2021 excavation season, we will continue these excavations, aided by a newly-completed remote-sensing survey, which is sure to expand our understanding of the sequence, duration, and character of this Orendorf settlement, relative to the others.
+In the 2021 excavation season, we will continue these excavations, aided by a newly-completed remote-sensing survey, which is sure to expand our understanding of the sequence, duration, and character of Orendorf Settlement B, relative to the others.
 Settlements C and D were decimated by fire and abandoned with an amazing variety of artifacts left in place, frozen in time, on the house floors.
-Whether Settlement B met the same fate will be a major question for the 2019 season.
+Whether Settlement B met the same fate will be a major question for the 2021 season.

 Field school students will enjoy this rare opportunity to participate in the excavation of such an unusual, multi-component site.
 Investigating the relationship between the Rice Lake Terrace site and the famous Orendorf Mississippian village, just up the bluff, will be especially intriguing.
 Although the excavations will be conducted on prehistoric archaeological sites, forensic archaeological field techniques, and special considerations for forensic evidence collection, will also be discussed and demonstrated.

-* The first and eighth weeks of the session will be conducted off-site (assignments can be conducted online).
+* The first and eighth weeks of the session will be conducted off-site (assignments will be completed online).
 The first week will involve preparatory lectures and reading, and the eighth week will provide an opportunity for students to finalize and submit their field journals and laboratory analysis reports.
 The second through seventh week will comprise full days of field and laboratory work (Mondays through Fridays).
 All students will complete the online work.
 Students may attend the full six-week field component (registering for the full six credit hours) or, if necessary, may arrange a more limited field/lab schedule.
 Contact Dr. Alveshere to determine the number of credit hours to register for in accordance with your desired schedule.

 Period(s) of Occupation: Archaic, Woodland, and Mississippian